Search for answers begins after Connecticut school massacre

 'JUST BRUTAL'

-Newtown, an affluent town about 80 miles northeast of New York City, was mourning its dead in community vigils.
+Newtown, an affluent town about 80 miles (129 km) northeast of New York City, was mourning its dead in community vigils.

 "We're just praying - just need to pray to God that this does not happen again, no matter where," Amelia Adams, 76, said on her way into St. Rose of Lima Catholic Church with her husband Kenneth, 81.